Your most frequently asked questions, answered.

 FenCon IX was held in 2012 with C.J.
 Cherryh as our guest of honor.

 FenCon X was held in 2013 with Cory Doctorow as our guest of honor.
 FenCon XI was held in 2014 with Eric Flint as our guest of honor.
 Fencon XII was held in 2015 with S.M.
 Stirling as our guest of honor.
 Fencon XIII was held in 2016 with Jim C. Hines as our guest of honor.
 FenCon XIV was held in 2017 with Keven J. Anderson as our Special Guest.
-2018 is the sixteenth FenCon and we just love those Roman numerals so we're FenCon XV.
+FenCon XV was held in 2018 with Larry Niven as our guest of honor.
+2019 is the seventeenth FenCon and we just love those Roman numerals so we're FenCon XVI.

 Q: So who's coming to FenCon XV?